{{ root_page.title }}

 Advanced apprenticeship

-- Apprentices work towards qualifcations such as an NVQ Level 3, Key Skills and a BTEC
+Apprentices work towards an NVQ Level 3, Key Skills and a BTEC

-- Generally applicants would already have five GCSEs (C or better) or have finished an intermediate apprenticeship
+Applicants would already have five GCSEs (C or better).
+Or, have finished an intermediate apprenticeship

 Higher apprenticeship